-- → Enhance facilities (such as toilets, bike stands, and kayak storage) and improve connections to sports fields and open spaces. - → Progress the Sports and Recreation Strategy to identify suitable locations that will meet the community's demands for both passive and active recreation. - → Consider site S1 on Figure 3-5-5 (Land off Cove Road next to the estuary) as a location for new sports fields, for the following reasons:
+- → Enhance facilities (such as toilets, bike stands, and kayak storage) and improve connections to sports fields and open spaces. - → Progress the Sports and Recreation Strategy to identify suitable locations that will meet the community's demands for both passive and active recreation. - → Council to undertake a process to determine the need and viability for a new sports field in a range of locational options, some of which are indicated in Figure 3-5-5.
+Considerations may include: